anqingchen/OnTheMap/README.md

 ### Features
 - Add a Point of Interest to the map and let everyone know
-- Add your event name, description and type to the marker
 - Supported by Google Firebase backend so everyone can see your event
 - Quick zoom to your current location
-- Ability to add event from current location
+- Ability to add event from current and selected location
+- Google Maps Integration for direction (Long press address)
+- Filter your desired events by type

 ### Dependencies
 - Mapbox map and its Annotation Plugin